atriamadeus/GitProjects/Cplex/OPL/ServiceProvider/Problem Description.md

 Objective: To develop a linear model, using binary variables, that determines the locations of service centers and then assigns customers to these service centers to minimize the total annual distance traveled.

+There are two files:

+ServiceProvider.mod  : It contains the model

+ServiceProvider.dat  : It contains the data for the model